walmartlabs/hula-hoop/README.md

 Additionally, it can serve multiple versions of an application on the same endpoint in support of application-level AB testing or staged deploys.
 This is done by swapping the served index files through the `resourceLoader.index` API.

 ## API

+### endpoints.clientSide(app, options)

+Renders the index for a given `app` in a manner suitable for client side rendering.
+If a config is generated for the user, this will be inlined in the response.

+`options`:
+- `configVar`: Required JavaScript identifier that will receive the inlined config.
+This may be any valid, assignable JavaScript construct.
+Ex: `var foo`, `Foo.bar`.
+- `userConfig(req)`: Used to generate the configuration for a given request.
+The return value's `branch` field will be used to select the resource branch to render.
+- `finalize(req, response)`: Allows arbitrary modification of `response` prior to successful return.
+This can be used to attach state or custom headers to the response, etc.
+- `heartbeat`: Truthy to enable simplified success only response

 ### api.resourceLoader